 The event that brought out a surprising amount of hatred in such a short period of time was held after all, with Riot waiting until PAX West was over to make the difficult call.
 I know, a layoff is a layoff but this shows the sort of class you're not used to seeing from Riot.

 Even though they were asked to refrain from taking part in the controversy, Klein and Lehman proceeded to do so on their own accord.
-In the process, emotions got through the door and reason went out the window , as it oh so commonly happens.
+In the process, emotions got through the door and reason went , as it oh so commonly happens.

 To be fair, most of the damage has already been done and regardless of your stance in the matter - Riot has a difficult job ahead of them without the additional drama caused by emotional employees.
 It had come into light that the company's recruitment policies have inadvertently encouraged creation of a culture that isn't quite receptive of females.